robrogers3/Laracastle/readme.md

 #### When your account may have been compromised.

-If Castle.io determines that an account or device may have been compromised, it sends a request to a webhook in Laracastle.
-Laracastle uses this information to reset the user's account password, and then notify them via email that their account may have been compromised and that they need to reset their password before they can access their account.
+If Castle.io determines that an account may have been compromised, it sends a request to a webhook in Laracastle.
+Laracastle uses this information to reset the user's account password, and then notify them via email that their account may have been compromised and that they need to reset their password before they can access protected resources.

 <img src="account-reset-notification.png" alt="account reset notification" width="400px"/>

 #### When unusual or suspicious devices access your account.

 When castle.io believes there has been unusual or suspicious device activity accessing your account, it sends another webhook to Laracastle.
-Laracastle uses this information to notify the user of the activity, and ask them review it.
+Laracastle uses this information to notify the user of the activity, and asks them review it.

 <img src="review-device-notification.png" alt="review device notification" width="400px">